ChristopherJ1987/Beyond-Binary/README.md

 **`/resources`** - Reusable tools, learning references, and building blocks: coding language setups, algorithm implementations across different languages, templates, design systems, and other resources that support both learning and efficiency across all projects.

+**`/professional_credentials`** - Professional documents including resumes, cover letters, and certificates.
+Kept in this repository for easy access and version control whenever needed.

 ---

 *Here's to the messy beautiful work of learning and building.
 May your curiosity lead you somewhere unexpected.*